 7 | Improved marketing and selling points | Having a data center that is entirely fault tolerant will provide better and more improved marketing and selling points if looking to rent out the space to external clients [co-location]. |

-🟧 Observations of Designing and Installing a Tier 4 System
+🟧 Considerations When Designing and Installing a Tier 4 System

-If a review is being conducted between a Tier 3 design Vs a Tier 4, there are a few observations that would need to be considered and planned for, similar:
+If a review is being conducted between a Tier 3 design Vs. a Tier 4, there are a few considerations need to be considered and planned for:

 Ref | Type | Description |